1. What is MODBUS?1. Basic Concept

 <2> Command Number: The command number for writing digital quantities is fixed at 05.

-<3> Register Address to be Set High 8 Bits, Low 8 Bits: Indicates the address of the switch to be set.
+<3> Register Address to be Set: Indicates the address of the switch to be set.

-<4> Data to be Set High 8 Bits, Low 8 Bits: Indicates the state of the switch to be set.
-In this example, it closes that switch.
-Note that only [FF][00] indicates closing and [00][00] indicates opening; other values are illegal.
+<4> Data to be Set: Indicates the state of the switch to be set.
+In this example, it closes the switch.
+Note that only [FF][00] can indicate closure and [00][00] indicates disconnection; other values are invalid.

 <5> Note that this command can only set the state of one switch at a time.

-The device response: If the command sent by the computer is successfully returned as is, otherwise there is no response.
+The device response: If it successfully returns the command sent by the computer, otherwise it does not respond.

 3. Command 03, Read Writable Analog Registers (Holding Registers):

-The computer sends the command: [Device Address] [Command Number 03] [Starting Register Address High 8 Bits] [Low 8 Bits] [Number of Registers to Read High 8 Bits] [Low 8 Bits] [CRC Check High 8 Bits] [CRC Check Low 8 Bits]
+The computer sends the command: [Device Address] [Command Number 03] [High 8 Bits of Starting Register Address] [Low 8 Bits] [High 8 Bits of Number of Registers to Read] [Low 8 Bits] [High 8 Bits of CRC Check] [Low 8 Bits of CRC Check]

 Example: [11][03][00][6B][00][03][CRC High][CRC Low]